RiverArchitect/RA_wiki/wiki/Connectivity.md

 # Introduction to Connectivity Module<a name="intro"></a>

-The *Connectivity* module is used to identify wetted areas that become disconnected from the river mainstem in the event of a flow reduction, as well as characterize the degree to which wetted areas are connected before a disconnection occurs.
+The *Connectivity* module can be used to identify the following for a given flow reduction scenario:
+- wetted areas that become disconnected from the river mainstem in the event of a flow reduction
+- the discharges at which specific areas disconnect
+- stranding risk associated with each disconnected area
+- the degree to which wetted areas are connected before a complete disconnection occurs.

 These tools were developed to assess stranding risk for any given aquatic species and lifestage.

 # Quick GUIde to Connectivity Assessment<a name="guide"></a>